junopark00/tk-katana/README.md

 By using this toolkit, users can easily manage assets, publish work, and track project progress within the Katana environment.

 ## Environments
-tk-katana has been tested in this environment:
+`tk-katana` has been tested in this environment:
-- Flow Production Tracking Desktop App 1.8.0
+- Shotgrid Desktop App 1.8.0
 - Katana 6.0v4
-  - Katana 6.0v4 uses PyQt5 but this engine converts the UI to PySide2.
+  - Katana 6.0v4 uses `PyQt5` but this engine converts the UI to `PySide2`.

 ## Features